Hannalysis/100DaysOfCode/README.md

 Today we presented our presentation on native CSS & SASS nesting.
 We also were introduced to the storybook frontend UI workshop library, which weaved nicely after a talk that was focused on user-centred design.
 We finished off the session with an investigation researching into useReducer, and when to utilise it over useState hooks.

-After prep, I finished the day off with continuing React practice, and starting obtaining functioning with form submission (currently, data is stored in a variable and output is printed to the console).
+After prep, I finished the day off with continuing React practice; by obtaining initial functionality with form submission (currently, data is stored in a variable and output is printed to the console).
 My next focus on this, is to refactor the code, and move some data and states up the component tree to allow full functioning form capabilities.

 ------------